 If you have a SaaS, I suggest you start with at least 3 teams:

-I strongly suggest adopting also the SaaS churn reduction strategy and create a churn team as we have.
+I strongly suggest adopting also the SaaS churn reduction strategy and create a churn team like we have.
+Also, consider changing your approach to customer support to make it a little more radical.
+For effective customer support you can use free help desk software to enhance customer experience.

 4. To improve your SaaS Customer Service create a help center